mikolalysenko/two-sum/README.md

 * `b` is a number
 * `result` is an optional length 2 array encoding the result of the sum of `a` and `b`

-**Returns** A length 2 array representing the non-overlapping sequence encoding the sum of a and b
+**Returns** A length 2 array representing the non-overlapping sequence encoding the sum of a and b.
+The first term has smaller magnitude than the second.

 ## Credits
 Based on an idea from JRS robust geometric predicates paper.